yourdevkalki/arbitrum-vibekit/README.md

 ```

-Restart Cursor to apply the new configuration.
+You might need to restart Cursor to apply the new configuration.
 Upon successful integration, the MCP settings should look like this:

 <p align="left">
   <img src="img/mcp.png" width="800px" alt="MCP"/>